aliceclmte/clmte-woocommerce-integration/README.txt

 == Description ==

-CLMTE WooCommerce adds a checkbox to the WooCommerce checkout page which allows your customers to carbon offset their purchases.
+CLMTE WooCommerce Integration adds a checkbox to the WooCommerce checkout page which allows your customers to carbon offset their purchases.
 By linking your organisation with our plugin, CLMTE provides a solution for carbon offsetting your buissness.

 == Required Plugins ==